momentum-xyz/stress_test_nodejs/Readme.md

 ## Install

-Git clone the repo and run the following commands:
+Git clone the repo and run the following commands to install the dependencies:

 ```
 cd stress_test